QSL card: Usage in CB radio

 CB radio enthusiasts often exchanged colorful QSL cards, especially during the height of CB's popularity in the 1970s.
 CB radio operators who met while on the air would typically swap personalized QSL cards which featured their names ("handles") and CB callsigns.
 Originally, CB required a purchased license and the use of a callsign; however, when the CB craze was at its peak many people ignored this requirement and invented their own "handles".

-A simple card format might only include the users callsign and/or "handle", home location, and note the date and time of a CB radio contact.
+A simple card format might only include the user's callsign and/or "handle", home location, and note the date and time of a CB radio contact.
 More elaborate cards featured caricatures, cartoons, slogans and jokes, sometimes of a ribald nature.
 As the CB radio fad grew in the U.S. and Canada, a number of artists specializing in artwork for CB QSL cards emerged.

 Usage in TV-FM and AM DXing

 QSL cards are also collected by radio enthusiasts who listen for distant FM radio or TV stations.
-With the advent of digital broadcasting there is greater difficulty with the reception of weak TV signals due to the cliff effect, however AM broadcasting radio stations will often reply to listener reports, particularly if they report receiving them at a significant distance.
+With the advent of digital broadcasting there is greater difficulty with the reception of weak TV signals due to the cliff effect; however, AM broadcasting radio stations will often reply to listener reports, particularly if they report receiving them at a significant distance.